oheil/NormalizeQuantiles.jl/README.md

 #### SharedArray and multicore usage examples

 > Remark: restart julia now. `addprocs()` must be called before `using NormalizeQuantiles;`.
-Doing it the other way round will result in an error.
+Doing it the other way round will result in an error as observed with julia 0.4.

 To use multiple cores on a single machine you can use `SharedArray{Nullable{Float64}}`: